MxMnr/MxMnr/README.md

 # Welcome 👋

-Although my GitHub account hasn't been all that active in the past, I've been designing and coding technology products, software applications, and websites for 12+ years.
+I've been designing and building digital technology products, services, and websites for 12+ years.
+My background is primarily focused in user experience and product design, but I've been coding since before I knew what 'UX' was.
 I recently decided to move beyond the basic HTML/CSS/JS and AppleScript building I was doing and began the journey of learning Python through Replit's 100 Days of Code program.

 ## Links 🔗
 - [Portfolio Website](https://www.mxmnr.com)